Telangana State Road Transport Corporation: Special Hire Services

-TSRTC also provides buses for special hire to individuals and organisations for any purpose such as tours, pilgrimage, marriage transport, excursions etc. All kinds of buses are available for Special Hire, each with their own tariff rate.
+TGSRTC also provides buses for special hire to individuals and organisations for any purpose such as tours, pilgrimage, marriage transport, excursions etc. All kinds of buses are available for Special Hire, each with their own tariff rate.

 Electric Buses

-TSRTC inaugurated 40 Electric buses in the capital city, which is the first STU to add electric buses under FAME scheme and named it as 'Pushpak Airport Liner', Which has replaced the 'Tata Marcopolo AC' buses with 'Olectra BYD eBuzz K9' buses which connects the Hyderabad International Airport from different locations in the city.
+TGSRTC inaugurated 40 Electric buses in the capital city, which is the first STU to add electric buses under FAME scheme and named it as the 'Pushpak Airport Liner', which has replaced the 'Tata Marcopolo AC' buses with 'Olectra BYD eBuzz K9' buses which connects the Hyderabad International Airport from different locations in the city.
+Additionally, in 2024, TSRTC launched electric bus services (i.e., e-METRO AC and e-CITY ORDINARY) on various routes from the Hyderabad Central University (HCU) and Secunderabad Cantonment depots.

 Hyderabad Pushpak Airport Liner bus routes

-The following is a list of the airport bus routes operated by TSRTC in Hyderabad.
+The following is a list of the airport bus routes operated by TGSRTC in Hyderabad.

 Cargo Services

-In June 2020, TSRTC launched its Cargo Services in State.
+In June 2020, TGSRTC launched its Cargo Services division.
 These cargo vehicles were refabricated from older, retired passenger buses, and were launched with the goal of transporting governmental goods such as books, departmental materials, question papers and answer sheets for educational institutions and other goods being supplied by the government.
 Each depot has been supplied with 2 cargo vehicles, and are available for hire by private parties as well.

-During the COVID-19 crisis, TSRTC cargo vehicles were used extensively to transport pharmaceuticals and medicinal supplies, as well as farm goods, groceries, and other logistics for the government.
+During the COVID-19 crisis, TGSRTC cargo vehicles were used extensively to transport pharmaceuticals and medicinal supplies, as well as farm goods, groceries, and other logistics for the government.

+TGSRTC Tourism

+TGSRTC offers Tourism Packages such as Singareni Darshan, Kaarthika Masam Divya Darshini, TTD Special Darshan, and more.

 Initiatives

+The TGSRTC has introduced several initiatives aimed at improving services and facilities: